absmach/magistrala-docs/docs/dashboards/dashboards.md

 ---
-title: Dashboards
+title: Dashboard
 ---

 ### Create a New Dashboard

 After loging into a **Domain**, navigate to **Dashboards** tab and click on the `+ Create` button.
-The dialog box prompts you to enter a Dashboard name.
-While Tags and Description are optional, adding them is good practice for easier filtering.
+The dialog box prompts you to enter a dashboard name, and optionally a description and tags.

 ![Dasboard Creation](../img/dashboards/create-dash.png)